leonelcs/bh/Readme.md

 The code was formated using the google style

-PS: the folder is called kubernetes but I didn't have time to finish the kubernetes version and I used the docker-compose instead.
+PS: the folder k8s is related to kubernetes but I didn't have time to finish the kubernetes version and I used the docker-compose instead.